cvs-health/testilo/README.md

 ### Target lists

 The simplest version of a list of targets is a _target list_.
 It is an array of arrays defining 1 or more targets.
-It can be stored as a tab-delimited text file.
+It can be stored as a text file.

 A target is defined by 2 items:
 - A description